vkodickova/short-selling-bans-eu/README.md

 ## Variable construction

-The raw Amihud illiquidity ratio exhibits extreme right-skew, with the maximum observation more than 200 times the median.
+The raw Amihud illiquidity ratio exhibits extreme right-skew, with the maximum observation roughly 230 times the median.
 To prevent these tail values from dominating the regression estimates, the variable is symmetrically winsorized at the 1st and 99th percentiles of the pooled sample.
 The winsorized version (`AMIHUD_W`) is used in all main and heterogeneity specifications; the unwinsorized version is reported as a robustness check.

 ![Amihud winsorization diagnostic](figures/fig_prewinsorization_diagnostic.png)